Kubernetes API Concepts

 API verbs

 Almost all object resource types support the standard HTTP verbs - GET, POST, PUT, PATCH, and DELETE.
-Kubernetes also uses its own verbs, which are often written lowercase to distinguish them from HTTP verbs.
+Kubernetes also uses its own verbs, which are often written in lowercase to distinguish them from HTTP verbs.

 Kubernetes uses the term list to describe returning a collection of resources to distinguish from retrieving a single resource which is usually called a get.
 If you sent an HTTP GET request with the ?watch query parameter, Kubernetes calls this a watch and not a get (see Efficient detection of changes for more details).